South African cricket team in Australia in 1971–72 (proposed)

 Barlow subsequently withdrew for business reasons and was replaced by Arthur Short.

-The tour was replaced by a tour from a Rest of the World XI, which included the Pollock brothers and Ackerman.
+The tour was replaced by a tour from a Rest of the World XI, which included Hylton Ackerman, Graeme Pollock and Peter Pollock.

 As a result of the tour's cancellation, South Africa's exclusion from international cricket was formalised.
 South Africa would not tour Australia again until the 1992 Cricket World Cup, and would not make another full tour until 1993-94.